opentripmodel/documentation/app/docs/profiles/carbon-footprint.md

 ![](./sequence-diagram-carbon-footprint.png)

-Reporting CO2 emissions to the customer is **out of scope** for these OTM profiles.
+Reporting CO₂ emissions to the customer is **out of scope** for these OTM profiles.
 This could potentially be communicated on the invoice.
-Note: this data would be at the item level (under ""[ITEM ATTRIBUTES](https://stpe.semantic-treehouse.nl/message-model-tree/Message_1528564716_00391504?panes=element_tree:Message_1528564716_00391504:zst27c:primary&details=element:Element_1528564930_00038185:zst27c)"), not the trip level, which means a calculation is required.
+Note: This would require allocating the trip-level emissions to the consignment or item level (under ""[ITEM ATTRIBUTES](https://stpe.semantic-treehouse.nl/message-model-tree/Message_1528564716_00391504?panes=element_tree:Message_1528564716_00391504:zst27c:primary&details=element:Element_1528564930_00038185:zst27c)") on the invoice, a process that is outside the scope of this profile.

 ## Foundation for CO₂ profiles